 Distracted driving laws are ultimately meant to make the roads a safer place for everyone.
 Distracted drivers cause thousands of crashes every year – crashes that cause property damage, injury and even death.

-If you were harmed by a distracted driver, or if a family member was killed by a distracted driver, you may be entitled to compensation.
-Whether a driver's behavior was against the law under current New York distracted driving regulation or not, if the driver caused an accident by acting irresponsibly behind the wheel, he or she can be held liable for resulting damages.
+harmed by a distracted driver, or if a family member was killed by a distracted driver, you may be entitled to compensation.
+Whether a driver’s behavior was against the law under current New York distracted driving regulation or not, if the driver caused an accident by acting irresponsibly behind the wheel, he or she can be held liable for resulting damages.

 If distracted driving has impacted your life, get in touch with a New York personal injury attorney today.
 Your attorney can ensure you get the full compensation to which you are entitled from insurers, the distracted driver and any other party with an obligation to make payment to victims.